thearn/nreltraining2013/docs/basic_optimization.rst

 Start a new OpenMDAO GUI project from the project screen.
 You can name it whatever you want, but we're going to  call it `Betz Limit`.
 Once the project opens up, create a ``top`` assembly as you did before.
-Then filter the library with `nrel,`and you should see all the classes for this tutorial.
+Then filter the library with `nrel` and you should see all the classes for this tutorial.
-Add an instance of `actuator disk` from the library to the ``top`` assembly.
+Add an instance of ``ActuatorDisk`` from the library to the ``top`` assembly.
 We named our instance `ad`.

 Now you've added a component instance into the ``top`` Assembly.
 But you can't do much with it, except set the inputs  and run that component.
 To set up an optimization, you need to add a different driver.
 So filter the library with `opt` to see a list of optimizers.
 We're going to start with SLSQPdriver for this tutorial.
-Drag an instance of ``SLSQPdriver`` over to the ``top`` Assembly and drop it on top of the ``RunOnce`` driver that's already there.
+Drag an instance of ``SLSQPdriver`` over to the ``top`` Assembly and drop it on top of the ``Run_Once`` driver that's already there.
 The driver should become highlighted in blue when you're hover over it.
 When you drop a component onto an existing component, you're  replacing that component rather than creating a new one.